 First comes love, then comes fame, then comes a short-lived engagement?
 That’s pretty much the formula for most couples on The Bachelor and The Bachelorette.
 Peter Weber and Hannah Ann Sluss‘ quickie courtship was followed by Clare Crawley and Dale Moss‘ sudden split less than a year later.
-The next season of The Bachelor, Matt James and contestant Rachael Kirkconnell‘s relationship lasted mere weeks.
+The next season of The Bachelor, Matt James and contestant Rachael Kirkconnell‘s relationship lasted mere weeks before their romance briefly crumbled.

 Although some of these couples got back together, we’re wondering if true love even exists anymore on this show.